 - Won a legal complaint that brought tutoring and support services to special education students at schools suffering from teacher vacancies.

-- New requirements for all public schools to provide free school breakfast in the classroom.
+- Helped establish new requirements for all public schools to provide free school breakfast in the classroom.

 Investing in quality teaching